HappyHackingHigh/Python/Python_books.md

 Abhishek Nandy, Manisha Biswas/Apress出版日期：2017-12-08
 ```
 ```
-Reinforcement Learning with Tensorflow: Learn the art of designing self-learning systems with TensorFlow and OpenAI Gym Sayon Dutta/Packt Publishing - ebooks Account出版日期：2018-05-09
+Reinforcement Learning with Tensorflow:
+Learn the art of designing self-learning systems with TensorFlow and OpenAI Gym Sayon Dutta/Packt Publishing 出版日期：2018-05-09
 ```